 --permanent option saves the setting to files so that they will be loaded the next time

 firewalld is loaded.
 The

-the configuration from the saved files.
-If you add a port or service
+--reload option reloads the configuration from the saved files.
+If you add a port or service without the

 Fedora Quick Docs: Using firewalld

 systemd and they can be started and enabled with

 The Fedora IoT image boots to a multi-user target by default.